Mansoor-P/Software-Learnings/HTTP-STATUS-CODES.md

 ### 200 OK
 The request was successful, and the server has returned the requested data.

+## Redirection Messages (3xx)
+These status codes indicate that further action needs to be taken by the client to complete the request.

+### 301 Moved Permanently
+The requested resource has been permanently moved to a new URL.

+### 302 Found
+The requested resource has been temporarily moved to a different URL.

+### 304 Not Modified
+The resource has not been modified since the last request.
+The client can use the cached version.

 ### 201 Created
 The request has been fulfilled, resulting in the creation of a new resource.